Homeschooling on a Shoestring

 Frugal field trips

 Field trips can help excite a child about an upcoming topic, or give closure to a topic already covered.
 Many facilities offer group rates; invite another family to join you to meet the minimum and provide “socialization” at the same time!
 Other venues offer student discounts or family discounts (one family of 12 got a group discount and the cashier gave the husband the bus driver freebie!).
 Theme parks, state fairs, historic sites, and other public attractions often promote discount days for homeschoolers.
+Find field trips in your area.

 Join your state and local groups